BertrandTcheuffa/SQL_World_Layoffs_Data_Analysis/README.md

 ### Parse and type-cast dates and numeric fields for consistent analysis and BI

 Most columns were defines as TEXT data in the raw table.
-There were  set to VARCHAR for efficiency.
+There were  converted to VARCHAR for accuracy.
 Data type of the columns ` percentage_laid_off` and `funds_raised_millions` data were set to DECIMAL Dates were converted into SQL DATE format: